ToonWeyens/toonweyens.github.io/README.md

 * Upate `metadata.yaml`.
 * Run `make all`.
 * It is possible that some of the html beautifying tricks found in `scripts/modify_html.sh` have to be partly rewritten.
+They should work for MacOS now, though.
 * For pdf generation:
     - install puppeteer with `nvm`:
         - `cd puppeteer`
         - `npm i puppeteer`
         - `cd ../`
-* Only tested on Linux.
+* Only tested on Linux and mac

 ## List of changes:
 * Threw out Word.